Sirpa Pietikäinen: Member of the European Parliament

 Pietikäinen has been a Member of the European Parliament since 2008.
 She first came to the European parliament to replace Alexander Stubb in 2008, and was re-elected in the 2009 European elections and 2014.

 In parliament, she is a member of the European People's Party Group (EPP).

 Upon entering parliament, Pietikäinen first was a member of the Committee on the Environment, Public Health and Food Safety from 2009 to 2012 and then vice-chairwoman of the Committee on the Internal Market and Consumer Protection between 2012 and 2014.
 Since 2014, she has been serving on the Committee on Economic and Monetary Affairs.
 In addition to her committee assignments, she has been a member of the parliament's delegation for relations with the People's Republic of China since 2009.

 In her capacity as alternate member of the Committee on the Environment, Public Health and Food Safety, she authored a report on organic farming in 2015 and served as rapporteur on the circular economy.

 Pietikäinen also serves as vice-president of the European Parliament Intergroup on LGBT Rights; as board member of the European Parliament Intergroup on the Welfare and Conservation of Animals; as member of the European Parliament Intergroup on Children's Rights; as member of the European Parliament Intergroup on Youth Issues; as member of the European Parliament Working Group on Reproductive Health, HIV/AIDS and Development; as a vice-chairwoman of the cross-party Working Group on Fair Trade (sponsored by Fair Trade Advocacy); and as member of the MEP Heart Group (sponsored by the European Heart Network (EHN) and the European Society of Cardiology (ESC)).
 She is part of the Elie Wiesel Network of Parliamentarians for the Prevention of Genocide and Mass Atrocities and against Genocide Denial as well as of the MEP Alliance for Mental Health.

-Pietikäinen served as rapporteur also for the proposal on funds for venture capital and social entrepreneurship, which became regulation 2017/1991, and for the regulation on sustainable investment, approved in first reading in March 2019.
+Pietikäinen served as rapporteur also for the proposal on funds for venture capital and social entrepreneurship, which became regulation 2017/1991.
+She was also co-raporteur (with Dutch MEP Bas Eickhout) for the regulation on the EU Taxonomy for sustainable activities, approved in first reading in March 2019.

 Biography

 Early life and education

-Pietikäinen has an MBA degree from Helsinki School of Economics.
+Pietikäinen has an MBA degree from Helsinki School of Economics (1986).
 She has received The Knight Commander's Order of the White Rose of Finland (1993).
 She speaks Finnish, English, French, Swedish and German.